paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-024-national-cemeteries-and-memorials.md

 **(e)**

-(1) A case described in this subsection is a case in which the appropriate federal 11 So in original.
-Probably should be capitalized. official receives—
+(1) A case described in this subsection is a case in which the appropriate Federal official receives—

   (A) written notice of a conviction referred to in subsection (b)(1), (b)(2), or (b)(4) of a person described in paragraph (2); or